Hacker0x01/react-datepicker/README.md

 ## Local Development

-To help develop this Datepicker, there are two important branches.
-The `master` branch contains the latest version of the Datepicker component and the `gh-pages` branch contains the examples used on https://hacker0x01.github.io/react-datepicker.
+The `master` branch contains the latest version of the Datepicker component.
+To start your example app, you can run `npm start`.
+This starts a simple webserver on http://localhost:8080.
+The server will automatically compile your changes, run tests and execute linters.

-### The component
 To help you develop the component we’ve set up some tests that covers the basic functionality (can be found in  `/tests`).
 Even though we’re big fans of testing, this only covers a small piece of the component.
 We highly recommend you add tests when you’re adding new functionality.

-While developing, you can run `grunt watch` to compile your changes, run linters, and execute tests.

 ### The examples
-The example site is a simple app that uses the Datepicker by simply requiring the latest published version.
-This makes it the ideal real world example for other websites that wants to use the component.
+The examples are hosted within the docs folder and are ran in the simple add that loads the Datepicker.
 To extend the examples with a new example, you can simply duplicate one of the existing examples and change the unique properties of your example.

-To start your example app, you can run `npm start`.
-This starts a simple webserver on http://localhost:8080.
-Your changes will be automatically reloaded in the browser.

-To compile your changes for the gh-pages branch you need to run `npm run webpack` when you’re done.

 ## License